BOUNCE8/BOUNCE8/README.md

 I am a Frontend Developer specialising within the Javascript ecosystem.

-I really enjoy working in React (React Native) and Typescript but I also dabble in the backend with Node.js, Sequelize and PostgresSQL.
+I really enjoy working in React (React Native) with Typescript but I also dabble in the backend with Node.js, Sequelize and PostgresSQL.